 - A bachelor’s degree from a regionally accredited United States institution prior to matriculation into the PA program.
 Official transcripts conferring degrees completed after submitting the application through CASPA must be sent directly to the PA program at Franklin College

-- A minimum cumulative GPA of 3.0 is required.
-A minimum BCP GPA (biology, chemistry, and physics) of 3.0 as calculated by CASPA is also required.
+- A minimum cumulative BCP GPA of 3.0 is required.
+The Franklin College PA Program utilizes CASPA to calculate a BCP that includes only biology and chemistry classes.
+This is different than the BCP reported by CASPA, which also includes physics classes.
 No individual course grades below a “C” may be counted for a pre-requisite course.
 Admission to MSPAS programs is highly competitive and a much higher GPA than the minimum is normally required for admission.

 - Chemistry (3)